-With the goal of bringing the average global surface temperature rise to below 2 °C, there is an increasing need to solve energy and emission issues related to building construction.
+To bring the average global surface temperature rise to below 2°C, there is an increasing need to solve energy and emission issues related to building construction.
 Current energy frameworks have not yet properly understood how comprehensive the PA's implications are for the energy quarter (Gielen et al., 2019).
-It's crucial to switch from using fossil fuels to LC formulations and guidelines, since the CE of construction items like concrete, steel, and aluminium account for 9% of yearly GHG emissions (Giesekam et al., 2015).
-In 2050, according to the steadily increasing trend in global population, there will be 9 billion populations on the planet (Güereca et al., 2018), and more than 230 billion square meters of new buildings are anticipated to be constructed.
+It is crucial to switch from fossil fuels to LC formulations and guidelines since the CE of construction items such as concrete, steel and aluminium account for 9% of yearly GHG emissions (Giesekam, Barrett and Taylor, 2015).
+In 2050, according to the steadily increasing trend in global population, there will be 9 billion populations on the planet (Güereca, Jato-Espino and Lizasoain-Arteaga, 2019), and more than 230 billion square meters of new buildings are anticipated to be constructed.
 For instance, by 2035, India's floor space is expected to double.
 A more despairing fact is that two-thirds of those summations will happen rapidly in the Asian and African regions that are not currently subject to mandatory building energy rules.
 However, new construction is often unavoidable in these places; in such cases, a good focus on CE mitigation is required.
-The general trend across the globe indicates that the GHG emissions brought on by construction activities are primarily attributable to embedded emissions rather than operational emissions (Giesekam et al., 2018).
-Using energy-efficient retrofits can reduce operational carbon emissions over time; however, when using renewable energy, embodied carbon occurs immediately.
+The general trend across the globe indicates that the GHG emissions brought on by construction activities are primarily attributable to embedded emissions rather than operational emissions (Giesekam, Barrett and Taylor, 2018).
+Embodied emissions are those associated with the original production of a structure.
+Generally, this energy includes emissions of raw materials acquisition and transportation, processing and manufacturing of construction materials, transportation of materials to site, and energy consumed on-site in assembly.
+Using energy-efficient retrofits, operational CE can be reduced over time; however, when using renewable energy, embodied carbon occurs immediately.
 Between now and 2050, CE is predicted to account for almost half of all new construction emissions, so it is prudent to decarbonise construction materials and achieve zero emissions.

-Despite current progress in understanding and awareness, CE remains a niche subject within this sector in Malaysia.
-CE estimation and mitigation are likewise not routinised across all industries, groups, and institutions.
-Indeed, the key motivator for our study was the poor existing perception of embodied carbon and CE, which varies widely between professions, organisations, and individuals within those organisations.
+Despite current progress in understanding and awareness, CE remains a niche subject in Malaysia's sector.
+CE estimation and mitigation are likewise not routinised across all industries, groups and institutions.
+Indeed, the key motivator for our study was the poor existing perception of embodied carbon and CE, which varies widely between professions, organisations and individuals within those organisations.
 The significance of CE estimates and material selection is still frequently underestimated, and it is a major issue in disseminating knowledge in this highly fragmented sector.
 Furthermore, some segments of the industry remain sceptical of alternate LC materials.
-Advocates for LC construction are often not taken seriously across the country, and this issue remains a significant impediment to overcoming these entrenched attitudes.
-The routes to eliminating CE are time-consuming, complex, risk-averse, and supplier-driven, requiring a variety of professions.
+Advocates for LC construction are not taken seriously across the country and this issue remains a significant impediment to overcoming these entrenched attitudes.
+The routes to eliminating CE are time-consuming, complex, risk-averse and supplier-driven, requiring a variety of professions.
 Many of these players interact with one another at various stages of a single project (Ayob et al., 2018), but they have fundamentally distinct viewpoints and material interests.
 The core challenge is integrating LC construction into the building sector mainstream.
-This includes portraying it as consistent with existing goals, and visible campaigns (for example, resource efficiency, and circular economy techniques), as well as incorporating it with a broader range of material.
+This includes portraying it as consistent with existing goals and visible campaigns (for example, resource efficiency and circular economy techniques), as well as incorporating it with a broader range of material.